Go to Homepage

 Common White Collar Crimes and What to Do If You Are Being Investigated

 White collar crimes are nonviolent crimes that usually involve financial losses and fraud.
-The term "white collar" refers to the white collars of button-down business shirts because these types of crimes are often perpetrated in a commercial or business context.
-White collar crimes are sometimes high-profile cases involving known business and political figures deceiving or concealing information for monetary gain.
+The term "white collar" refers to the white collars of button-down business shirts, because these types of crimes are often perpetrated in a commercial or business context.
+White collar crimes are sometimes high-profile cases involving known business and financial figures and public officials, who are accused of misappropriation of funds, deceiving or concealing information for monetary gain and other misconduct.

-Although they are not violent offenses, white collar crimes can carry serious consequences, including significant financial penalties and jail time, whether the crimes stem from federal or Wisconsin law.
-At the same time, defendants in white collar cases also sometimes find themselves faced with civil lawsuits seeking monetary compensation for the same alleged wrongdoing.
+Although they are not violent offenses, white collar crimes can cause significant loss and carry serious consequences, including significant financial penalties, prison and jail time, whether the crimes stem from federal or Wisconsin law.
+At the same time, defendants in white collar cases also sometimes find themselves faced with parallel civil lawsuits seeking monetary compensation for the same alleged wrongdoing.
+A more definitive list of federal white collar crimes and statistics compiled by the Federal Bureau of Investigation (FBI) can be found here.

 Common White Collar Crimes